 In accordance with the recommendations of this Committee the Commonwealth granted a total subsidy of £6000, extending over a period of three years, to the Independent Press Cable Service, on the conditions that at least 6000 cable words were supplied each week, to be sent via Pacific, and that any newspaper proprietary in the Commonwealth was permitted to become a subscriber at rates approved by the Government.
 This terminated on the 1st July, 1912, and a new arrangement was entered into under which the Commonwealth agrees to grant a subsidy of £2000 per annum, providing that not less than 26,000 words are sent each month.
-This agreement will expire on the 30th September, 1916.
+This agreement has been extended for a period of three years from 1st October, 1916, with an annual grant of £1500.

 - 11. Cable Subsidies paid by each State.-The agreement between the State Governments and the Eastern Extension Telegraph Company expired on the 30th April, 1900.
 Since the year 1895 the amounts guaranteed-£237,736 to the company and £37,552 to South Australia-have been met by the receipts, and the contracting States have, therefore, not been called upon to contribute. - (i.)
 Total Subsidies Paid.
-The following table shews the total amounts paid by way of cable subsidies for the years 1908-9 to 1914-15:-
+The following table shews the total amounts paid by way of cable subsidies for the years 1909-10 to 1915-16:-